Biking in New York

 One of the best ways to get around the city is by bike.
 You can take advantage of dedicated bike lanes, greenways, and bike-friendly parks.
 Using our transit system with your bike expands your options.
 Here’s more about how to do that.

-- Yes, you can take a bike on the subway.
+- You can take a bike on the subway.
 There are some caveats (see below), but in general, you can bring your bike with you on the train.

-- No, you can't take your bike on a bus.
-A couple of routes have buses with bike racks, but don’t plan on transporting your bike via bus.
+- You can't take your bike on a bus.
+Some routes have buses with bike racks, but don’t plan on transporting your bike via bus.

 - Folding bikes can go almost anywhere.
 They're not allowed on express buses, but otherwise you can bring them on board.